MLS returns to action after poignant moment of silence - WHIZ News

 The NFL, the NBA and Major League Baseball surely have a close eye on what’s happening outside Orlando.

-MLS is using two fields near the back of the complex, the same ones the NFL used for Pro Bowl practices the last four years.
+MLS is using three fields near the back of the complex, two of the ones the NFL used for Pro Bowl practices the last four years.
 The league mandated masks for everyone other than players.
-Coaches, support staff and media donned masks during the game.
-Miami star Rodolfo Pizarro, who wasn’t in the starting lineup, also wore one during warmups.
+Miami star Rodolfo Pizarro, though, wore one during warmups.
+Soccer balls knocked out of bounds were wiped down before being placed back into the mix.

+Many of the protocols are similar to those being used in other sports.
+Of course, there’s no social distancing on the field.

+Miami’s Andres Reyes left on a stretcher early in the second half after a scary collision with Orlando’s Dom Dwyer.
+Replays appeared to show Dwyer hitting Reyes in the throat as they went for a 50-50 ball.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports